How to become an investor? If you’ve hitched your wagon to the Deep Dish caravan, this is a problem you’re going to run into pretty quickly.

 Investment gurus love to tell people to ‘buy low, sell high’.
 No shit, Sherlock.
 Unfortunately, timing the market is impossible without psychic powers, and anyone who tells you otherwise is either delusional or trying to sell you something.

-If you invest a big lump sum all at once, your timing might be perfect, but it could equally well be disastrous.
+If you invest a big lump sum all at once, your timing might be perfect, but it could equally be disastrous.
 The best strategy is to invest steadily over time, paying no attention to the ups and downs.
 Drip-feeding cash in every month helps to spread your risk over different time periods.

 If you can completely take yourself out of the equation by making the drip-feed automatic, so much the better.
-That will protect you from your own greed and fear, both of which lead to terrible decision-making.
+That will protect you from your own greed and fear, both of which lead to bad decision-making.